first-line-outsourcing/flo-examples.sls/api-gateway-http-api-sqs-integration/README.md

 There are some resources you don`t know yet.
 Here is description:

  - **HttpApi** - It\`s the API resource.
 If you have at least one lambda connected to `http-api` event then serverless framework creates this resource for you.
 If you don`t have one then you have to create it.
-The required configuration will be provided late.
+The required configuration will be provided later.
  - **HttpApiLogGroup** - Here will be access logs.
-The required configuration will be provided late.
+The required configuration will be provided later.

 Additional resources you need to create if you don\`t have any lambda with `http-api` event: